 Later, Mysterio was pitted against The Great Khali, who is even taller than the Big Show.

-Currently, Mysterio is feuding with Kane, who is about Big Show's height but weighs less.
+Mysterio has feuded with Kane, who is about Big Show's height but weighs less.
 Man, they just love to make Rey fight tall guys, don't they?

 WCW also quite liked this idea, pitting Mysterio against the near-seven foot Kevin Nash.